Skip to content

 Different shops have different pricing structures, and some even vary their shop labor rates based on the type of work being done.
 Parts pricing can also differ.
 You might have the option between original equipment manufacturer (OEM) parts and aftermarket parts, which can have different price points and warranties.
 Always ask your mechanic to break down these costs so you know exactly what you’re paying for.

-Planning for Routine vs. Emergency Repairs
+How to Plan for Routine vs. Emergency Repairs

 A smart maintenance budget accounts for two types of expenses: predictable routine maintenance and unpredictable emergency repairs.
 Routine maintenance includes things like oil changes, tire rotations, and fluid checks.
 You can schedule and budget for these costs easily because they happen at regular intervals.